-There have been miscellaneous speculations as to why a wireless adapter is needed during Wifi password hacking and packet sniffing instead of opting its use with the physical adapter or the already installed one.
+There have been miscellaneous speculations as to why a wireless adapter is needed during Wifi password hacking and packet sniffing instead of opting for its use with the physical adapter or the already installed one.
 Well, the choice dwells on the ability of a wireless card to support monitor mode, which is very uncommon with many wireless network adapters.
 Since not all adapters whose drivers can capture wireless transmissions while posting them where needed, the article will guide you through the Best Wireless Network Adapter for WiFi Hacking in 2019.

 Wireless Adapters for Hacking

-For beginners, the guide will essentially center on Kali Linux and a round up on a few adapters out there including:
+For beginners, the guide will essentially center on Kali Linux and a round-up on a few adapters out there including:

 - TP-LINK TL-WN722N 2.4GHz (V1) (Make sure you grab V1!)